Ttttt47/UKBioCoin/README.md

 For WBBC, the included NSS cover height, sex, age, and the first five principal components.
 When specifying WBBC phenotypes or covariates in UKBioCoin, simply use:
 `height`, `sex`, `age`, and `PC1–PC5`.

-To use the images, you should first log in to the repository using:
+To use the images, you should first log in to the repository using the command and accout below.

 ```
 docker login -u cn-east-3@CFB4B8RZY5ZZ5RYWIHRI -p \
 3f70cdbb9813cc57ad3a4b08de08217bcd5575ba09daef2b41b6388f0f336bc1 \
 swr.cn-east-3.myhuaweicloud.com
 ```
+Please note that this account is a dedicated, read-only credential provided solely for pulling the images; it does not have any permission to modify, upload, or delete files in the repository.

 Then pull the full image containing the UKBioCoin algorithm and the NSS data using: